Tom de Graaff: Career

 De Graaff joined the Ajax academy in 2015.
-In September, 2021 de Graaf signed a contract with Ajax to take him into the summer of 2024 with the club.
+In September, 2021 de Graaff signed a contract with Ajax to take him into the summer of 2024 with the club.
 In July, 2022 he was included in the Ajax first team’s pre-season training camp to Austria.
 De Graaff made his debut for Jong Ajax in the Eerste Divisie on 22 August 2022 at home against De Graafschap.

+On 19 June 2024, de Graaff signed with Utrecht.

+On 3 August 2025, de Graaff see was on loan from PEC Zwolle.

 International career

 In September 2022 De Graaff was called up to the Dutch U19 squad for matches against Slovenia, Northern Ireland, and Moldova.